scientific-python/docstub/docs/command_line.md

   -W, --fail-on-warning
           Return non-zero exit code when a warning is raised.
 Will add to --allow-errors.
-      --no-cache
+      --workers INT
+          Experimental: Process files in parallel with the desired number of workers.
+By default, no multiprocessing is used.  [default: 1] --no-cache
           Ignore pre-existing cache and don't create a new one.
+      --config PATH
+          Set one or more configuration file(s) explicitly.
+Otherwise, it will look for a `pyproject.toml` or `docstub.toml` in the current directory.
   -v, --verbose
           Print more details.
 Use once to show information messages.
 Use -vv to print debug messages.